 This full day workshop is designed to introduce participants to the important role horses play in healing.
 We will discuss ways to find balance in the supportive opportunities that horses can provide.
 There will be demonstrations as well as individual and group learning opportunities.
 This time will offer participants new skills that support healthier, more respectful relationships.
 There will also be time for group debriefing, supporting the emotional aspects of the EFW experiences.

-This full day retreat will allow participants to gain an improved understanding around compassion fatigue and how it affects us all.
+This half day retreat will allow participants to gain an improved understanding around compassion fatigue and how it affects us all.
 We will develop our awareness around where we can be mindful of its presence, as well as where to look for supports.
 Strategies for managing the stressors when they arrive, and what we can do to minimize their impact in the moment will also be reviewed.

 This full day retreat will provide participants with an opportunity for relaxation and escape from their busy, high-speed lives.
 Meditation, readings, relaxed movement practice, music and art related opportunities as well as nature based experiential learning techniques will be available.

 We love to make new connections!
 Please contact us to schedule a visit to our location in Southeastern Manitoba.